zhaomiaoguo/mywebsite-hugo/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Transportation Engineering" institution = "University of California Davis" year = 2016
+  course = "PhD in Transportation Engineering" institution = "University of California Davisd" year = 2016

 [[education.courses]]